saifulkhan/rampvis-ontology-management-ui/README.md

 # About

-RAMPVIS Ontology Management & Propagation UI: This is an Angular-based user interface for RAMPVIS operations, e.g., data and ontology management, propagation, etc.
+This is a JavaScript and Angular-based application for RAMPVIS infrastructure management, e.g., data management, ontology management, semi-automatic propagation of visualisation, etc.

 ## Getting Started

 ### Prerequisites

-- Node version 16.13.0
-- Angular 12
+- This is tested in Ubuntu 22.04
-- REST-APIs server: https://github.com/ScottishCovidResponse/rampvis-api.
-Start the backend servers before continuing.
+- Start the backend server; please visit https://github.com/ScottishCovidResponse/rampvis-api

 ### Start Development Instance